-- 1. Any amount above what MIC would have paid when you fail to identify yourself to the pharmacy as a member.
-(MIC will notify you before enforcement of this provision.) - 2.
-Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug, except those that are considered preventive health services. - 3.
-Replacement of a drug due to loss, damage or theft. - 4.
-Appetite suppressants. - 5.
-Weight loss medications. - 6.
-Sexual dysfunction medications. - 7.
-Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 8.
-Homeopathic medicine.
+- 1. Any amount above what Medica would have paid when you fail to identify yourself to the pharmacy as a member.
+(Medica will notify you before enforcement of this provision.) - 2.
+Drugs prescribed for investigative uses. - 3.
+Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug, except those that are considered preventive health services. - 4.
+Replacement of a drug due to loss, damage or theft. - 5.
+Appetite suppressants. - 6.
+Weight loss medications. - 7.
+Sexual dysfunction medications. - 8.
+Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 9.
+Homeopathic medicine. - 10.
+Infertility drugs. - 11.
+Prescription drugs, including diabetic equipment and supplies and preventive drugs and other supplies, received at a non-network pharmacy. - 12.
+Drugs and supplies not listed on Medica's Drug List, unless covered through the exception process described in Exceptions to Medica's Drug List, including the exception for antipsychotic drugs.
+Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 13.
+Bulk powders, chemicals and products used in prescription drug compounding.

-- 9. Infertility drugs. - 10.
-Prescription drugs, including diabetic equipment and supplies and preventive drugs and other supplies, received at a non-network pharmacy. - 11.
-Drugs and supplies not listed on MIC's Drug List, unless covered through the exception process described in this Policy.
-Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 12.
-Bulk powders, chemicals and products used in prescription drug compounding. - 13.
-Products that are duplicative to, or are in the same class and category as, products on MIC's Drug List. - 14.
-New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Drug List.
+- 14. Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List, unless covered through the exception process described under "Exceptions to Medica's Drug List" in this section. - 15.
+New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on Medica's Drug List.